 The Town of Oromocto has given RVC permission to machine groom winter bike trails within Deer Park.
 The official by-law change to allow a snowmobile within the park took place in February of 2015.
 Troy Johnson leads RVC WinterBike in Oromocto and will be the designated snowmobile operator there.

-Dan Breau and Mark Miller will be coordinating a team of volunteers to groom MVP for winterbike.
-This season they will be grooming a total of 15.5 km of singletrack and doubletrack trails, including the new Velocity and La Woodstock Mini-X trails.
-They will also be grooming a connector line to take you from City View to Velocity, and a new winter-only Upper Double Cross that will bypass all of the rocks and the gully, as it has been very challenging to get the sled through some sections of Upper Double Cross.
-If we get enough snow, they may also open up the original Upper Double Cross line.
+Dan Breau coordinates an intrepid team of volunteers who groom MVP for winterbike.
+They groom more than 16 km of singletrack and doubletrack trails, including the mini-X trails, Double Cross, the View, Wilson’s Loop, Hole in the Wall, Boldonweiser, Fern Gully, and various winter lines and doubletrack connectors.
+They will also be grooming a connector line to take you from City View to Velocity, and a winter-only Upper Double Cross that will bypass all of the rocks and the gully, as it has been very challenging to get the sled through some sections of Upper Double Cross.

 Thanks also to those of you, too numerous to list, who have pitched in in various ways.
 You know who you are.
 And big shout out our members.
 This could not happen without you.